 What to order: Chipotle Chicken Avocado, The Original 1762

 Address: 3667 Las Vegas Blvd S, Las Vegas, NV 89109 (located inside Planet Hollywood)

 Hours: Monday-Thursday: 9:00AM-10:00PM; Friday-Saturday:

 11 – La Salsa Cantina

-While La Salsa Cantina won’t win any awards for their food, it just might be one of the beast deals for breakfast in Las Vegas.
-This casual Mexican eatery, located inside the Miracle Mile Shops at Planet Hollywood, is popular for their $4.79 breakfast special served daily until noon.
-This breakfast includes 2 eggs any style with your choice of ham, bacon, or sausage.
+While La Salsa Cantina won’t win any awards for their food, it just might be one of the best deals for breakfast in Las Vegas.
+This casual Mexican eatery, located inside the Miracle Mile Shops at Planet Hollywood, is popular for their $4.79 breakfast special.
+This special, served daily until noon, includes 2 eggs any style with your choice of ham, bacon, or sausage.
 You also have the choice of tortillas (corn or flour) or Texas toast and southwest potatoes.
 While far from the best breakfast in town, you just can’t beat this deal for the amount of food, especially in a city as expensive as Las Vegas.

 What to order: $4.79 Breakfast Special

 La Salsa Cantina